“Yoga is like music: the rhythm of the body, the melody of the mind, and the harmony of the soul create the symphony of life” ~ B.K.S. Iyengar

 The Father of Modern Yoga: Sage Patanjali

 The credit for creating a systematic version of yoga, making it accessible to regular people goes to sage Patanjali.
-The Patanjali Yoga Sutras, are the earliest organised representation of yoga.
+The Patanjali Yoga Sutras, known as the classical yoga text, dates back to around 2500 years ago, around the time of the Buddha.
 Sage Patanjali composed this form of yoga between 500 BCE and 400 CE.
+The Sutras are the earliest organized representation of yoga.
 Such was the popularity of this text that it became the most translated text of ancient India!
-Like all things amazing, yoga did lose popularity for a great many years but was revived in the late 19th century by revivalists like Swami Vivekananda.
-For those interested in finding out about the history of the yoga philosophy of yoga, the Patanjali Yoga Sutras is the scripture to read.
+Like all things amazing, yoga did lose popularity for a great many years but was revived in the late 19th century by many indian revivalists like Swami Vivekananda etc. For those interested in finding out about the history of the yoga philosophy of yoga, the Patanjali Yoga Sutras is the scripture to read.

 The Bhagavad Gita and Yoga

-The Bhagavad Gita, clearly the most popular holy scripture of Hinduism is also the most famous Yogic scripture of all times.
-From Einstein to Eliot to Emerson to Will Smith to Steve Jobs and great Western philosophers have drawn inspiration from the teachings of the Gita.
-People worldwide seek the Gita for answers related to life and its purpose.
-The Gita in turn consists of Hindu ideals of dharma (duty), bhakti (worship), karma (actions), moksha (liberation of the soul).
+The Bhagavad Gita, clearly the most popular holy scripture of Hinduism, is also the most famous Yogic scripture of all times.
+The word yoga, yogi, yogeshwara frequently occurs in the Gita.
+The Gita is a text on yoga.
+This was around 5000 BCE, 7000 years ago.
+Sri Krishna gives Arjuna several options, which are the streams of yoga, to solve his confusion and indecisiveness.
+Not only hindus but people worldwide look at Gita for answers related to life and its purpose.
+From Einstein to Eliot to Emerson to Will Smith to Steve Jobs and popular Western philosophers have drawn inspiration from the teachings of the Gita.
+The Gita consists of Hindu ideals of dharma (duty), bhakti (worship), karma (actions), moksha (liberation of the soul).
 The Gita illuminates the path for many; simplifying difficulties by teaching us how to live life.
+Chapter six of the Bhagwad Gita talks about the Classical yoga text, that is, the yoga sutras and it also mentions asanas.

 Rise of the Remarkable Ashtanga Yoga